zyx7k/HAI-25-RAG-on-Edge/AMD_npu/Codes/README.md

 ### **✔ Collects consistent benchmarking results**

-Used in your PDF performance report.
+Used in the PDF performance report.

 ---